Christine Molloy

 Christine Molloy, is a UK-based artist known for her works of theatre, interactive art, and film.

 Life and career

 Molloy was born in Dublin, Ireland.
-She studied theatre in the late 1980s at Dartington College of Arts, UK, alongside her partner Joe Lawlor.
-They both graduated in 1992.
-Since then Molloy and Lawlor have together made works of theatre, interactive art, and film, as creative partnership Desperate Optimists which also became the name of their production company.
+She studied theatre in the late 1980s at Dartington College of Arts, UK, alongside her partner Joe Lawlor, both graduating in 1992.
+Molloy and Lawlor have together made works of theatre, interactive art, and film, as creative partnership Desperate Optimists, which also became the name of their production company.

+Career

 In a 2016 article in Sight and Sound, Sophie Mayer described their filmmaking process as 'a unique merging of community arts (with months spent developing relationships and stories) and vérité documentary'.

-Please see the Desperate Optimists page for a list of works created with Joe Lawlor.